edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 }
 ```

 The person `TableView` now becomes a lot cleaner and easier to reason with.
-In a real application the list of persons would probably come from a controller or a remoting call though.
+However, in a real application, the list of persons would likely come from a controller or a remote call.
 The model is simply injected into the `View`, and we will do the same for the editor:

 ```kotlin
 class PersonEditor : View("Person Editor") {